Should You Stay at Tokyo Disney Resort?

 The Disney Hotels

-Four of the five Disney Hotels are located smack bang in the middle of Tokyo Disney Resort.
+Five of the six Disney Hotels are located smack bang in the middle of Tokyo Disney Resort.

-As well as being able to nip back to your room in these easily when you need to, guests staying at these resorts get access to Disneyland or DisneySea 15 minutes earlier than other guests (which does make a difference in beating the crowds).
-Check with your hotel for the exact terms and which park is included.
+In addition to being able to nip back to your room easily when you need to, guests staying at these resorts get access to Disneyland or DisneySea 15 minutes earlier than other guests (which makes a difference in beating the crowds).
+Check the official site for the exact terms and which park is included.

 Tokyo Disneyland Hotel